Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 LiteSpeed Cache Top Features

-- Image Optimization – Compress images using a lossless or lossy compression format.
-It also removed EXIF data and converted images to Webp for supported browsers.
+Image Optimization – Compress images using a lossless or lossy compression format.
+It also removed EXIF data and converted images to WebP for supported browsers.

-- Page Caching – Automatically enables page caching for sites hosted on Litespeed-supported servers.
-It generates a separate cache file for desktop and mobile users, and you can enable cache for login users, commenters, PHP resources, and REST API.
+Page Caching – Automatically enables page caching for sites hosted on Litespeed-supported servers.
+It generates a separate cache file for desktop and mobile users, and you can enable cache for login users, commenters, PHP resources, and the REST API.

-- Advanced File Optimization – Combined and minified CSS, HTML, and JS files to reduce requests and improve performance.
+Advanced File Optimization – Combined and minified CSS, HTML, and JS files to reduce requests and improve performance.
 It loads the CSS file asynchronously, removes unused CSS, and inlines CSS files.

-- Critical CSS Generator – Generate CSS required to load above-the-fold assets like your hero or featured images.
+Critical CSS Generator – Generate CSS required to load above-the-fold assets like your hero or featured images.
 These images may vary across the site, so automating the process is the best option.

-- Cache Gravatar images – Useful for blogs with lots of comments.
+Cache Gravatar images – Useful for blogs with lots of comments.

-- Guest Mode Optimization – This tends to improve loading time and performance for first-time site visitors.
+Guest Mode Optimization – This tends to improve loading time and performance for first-time site visitors.

 Pros and Cons of LiteSpeed Cache